Buoyancy-dependent induced flow by vertically migrating swimmers: Theoretical framework

-To explore how induced flow scales with the dominant variables (number of swimmers, density difference, and swimming speed), we defined a dimensionless parameter, $\Lambda$, analogous to a Froude number, which compares inertial foces due to swimmer ascent speed with the buoyancy-driven momentum input from swimmer thrust.
+To explore how induced flow scales with the dominant variables (number of swimmers, density difference, and swimming speed), we defined a dimensionless parameter, $\Lambda$, analogous to a Froude number, which compares inertial forces due to swimmer ascent speed with the buoyancy-driven momentum input from swimmer thrust.
 This dimensionless parameter characterizes the flow regime and determines the dominant physics:

-Oceanic observations suggest that zooplankton operate primarily in buoyancy-dominated to transitional regimes ($\Lambda$ from $\sim$ 1 to 100) \citep{kunze_biologically_2019,visser_biomixing_2007}.
-In the experiments presented here, $\Lambda$ is approximately unity represent a transitional balance between inertial and buoyant forces.
-When $\Lambda << 1$, the buoyancy-driven thrust dominates over inertial forces corresponding to a low-speed regime, analogous to a low Froude number regime.
+Oceanic observations suggest that zooplankton operate primarily in transitional regimes, with $\Lambda$ values on the order of 1 to 100~\citep{kunze_biologically_2019,visser_biomixing_2007}.
+In the experiments presented here, $\Lambda$ is approximately unity, representing a transitional balance between inertial and buoyant forces.
+When $\Lambda \ll 1$, the buoyancy-driven thrust dominates over inertial forces, corresponding to a low-speed regime, analogous to a low Froude number regime.
 Under these conditions, the scaling relationship for induced flow simplifies to

-At high swimmer ascent speeds, $\Lambda >> 1$, inertial forces associated with swimmer ascent speed dominate over buoyancy-driven thrust, indicating a momentum-dominated regime analogous to a high Froude number regime.
-In this limit, the swimmer-induced thrust term becomes small relative to the background velocity squared term, and we rewrite \ref{eqn:delta_w_0_full} as:
+At high swimmer ascent speeds, $\Lambda \gg 1$, inertial forces associated with swimmer ascent speed dominate over buoyancy-driven thrust, indicating an inertia-dominated regime analogous to a high Froude number.
+In this limit, the swimmer-induced thrust is small relative to the background velocity squared term, and we rewrite \eqref{eqn:delta_w_0_full} as:

 and factor out the $u_z$ term: